Projections of SDEs onto Submanifolds: The optimal projection

+since the first factor also vanishes as $t \to 0$, by the hypotheses on $f,X,Y$ and dominated convergence. \end{proof} \end{lem}

+We proceed with the constrained optimisation problem, assuming all SDE coefficients to be compactly supported; this means all local martingales involved will be martingales, and that we may use Fubini to pass to the expectation inside integrals in $\dif t$.
+If we can write the Taylor expansion of the strong error

-We proceed with the constrained optimisation problem.
-In the following calculations we use indentation to indicate over which indices the sums are taking place; this is done to avoid excessive bracketing.
-Using It\^o's formula, and intending with $\simeq$ equality of differentials up to differentials of local martingales (specifically of the form $f(\sigma,\mu, \accentset{\circ}\sigma, \accentset{\circ}\mu)|_{X_t,Y_t,t}\dif W_t$ with $f$ smooth) we have
+a first goal could be to minimise the leading coefficient $a_1$ (of course there is no constant term because $Y_0 = y_0 = X_0$).
+Using It\^o's formula, and intending with $\simeq$ equality of differentials up to differentials of martingales, we have